The Coach & Horses

-It has remained in the same family for nearly 46 years, and it is this family run pub that has built up a superb reputation for all round quality.
-The Coach comprises of three rooms; the traditional bar has remained untouched, with its tiled floor, open log fire, antique pine tables and old church pews.
-The lounge, with its comfy sofas and roaring fires provides a retreat to read the papers or grab a snack in the middle of a busy day.
+Independently owned by the Meads family for over 50 years, the Coach comprises of three rooms; the traditional bar has remained untouched, with its tiled floor, open log fire, antique pine tables and old church pews.
+The lounge, with its comfy sofas and roaring fires provides a comfortable retreat to read the papers or grab a snack in the middle of a busy day.
 Our large suntrap beer garden and terrace catches the sun all day, with large parasols for those looking to cool off and escape the heat.
 Friendly dogs are welcome in the bar and garden areas.

 The Coach itself is in an historic setting, situated on the Roman Road Icknield Street, being the first stop from Birmingham to London on the ancient stagecoach route.
 The building that is now the Weatheroak Hill Brewery was originally the stabling for horses while their passengers enjoyed the hospitality of the Inn.

-Whether it's good quality food, an afternoon in our popular beer garden or one of our 10 real ales and a cheese cob that takes your fancy, you're sure to find something you like at the Coach & Horses.
+If it's an afternoon in our popular beer garden or one of our 10 real ales and a cheese cob that takes your fancy, you're sure to find something you like at the Coach & Horses.